meren/anchor-trimmer/README.md

 If you have questions, please don't hesitate to send an e-mail.

-Questions / remarks can be sent to A. Murat Eren, <meren / mbl.edu>
+Questions / remarks can be sent to A. Murat Eren, <meren / uchicago.edu>